Exemptions from land tax

 Transitional home exemption

-From 30 June 2014, you may be able to claim a transitional home exemption on a home you are not occupying.
+You may be able to claim a transitional home exemption on a home you are not occupying.

 The transitional home exemption applies where you: